-Definitions
+1 Definitions

-- 1. In these Regulations, any word or expression to which a meaning has been assigned in the Act shall have the meaning so assigned and, unless the context otherwise indicates - (a) "assessment committee" means a committee contemplated in section 15AA(2) of the Act; - (b) "Board" means the National Forensic Oversight and Ethics Board established in terms of section 15V(1) of the Act; - (c) "chairperson" means the chairperson of the Board; - (d) "complainant" means a person who lodges a complaint in terms of these regulations; - (e) "complaint" means a complaint contemplated in section 15Z(1)(d)(i) of the Act; - (f) "Criminal Procedure Act" means the Criminal Procedure Act, 1977 (Act No. 51 of 1977); - (g) "DNA match" means the positive outcome of a comparison between the forensic DNA profile of a suspect and another forensic DNA profile; - (h) "DNA reference samples" means a buccal or blood sample taken from a person; - (i) "forensic DNA investigative lead" means the outcome of a comparative search done on the forensic DNA database;

-- (j) "FSL admin system" means the Forensic Science Laboratory Administration system; and - (k) "the Act" means the Criminal Law (Forensic Procedures) Amendment Act, 2013 (Act No. 37 of 2013).
+In these Regulations, unless the context otherwise indicates -

+- (a) "assessment committee" means a committee of the Board contemplated in section 15AA(2) of the Act; - (b) "Board" means the National Forensic Oversight and Ethics Board established in terms of section 15V(1) of the Act; - (c) "chairperson" means the chairperson of the Board; - (d) "complainant" means a person who lodges a complaint in terms of these regulations; - (e) "complaint" means a complaint contemplated in section 15Z(1)(d)(i) of the Act: - (f) "Criminal Procedure Act" means the Criminal Procedure Act, 1977 (Act No. 51 of 1977); - (g) "DNA match" means the positive outcome of a comparison between any two or more known or unknown forensic DNA profiles; - (h) "DNA reference samples" means a buccal or blood sample taken from a person; - (i) "forensic DNA investigative lead" means the outcome of a comparative search done on the forensic DNA database; - (j) "FSL admin system" means the Forensic Science Laboratory Administration system used to manage forensic casework; and - (k) "the Act" means the Criminal Law (Forensic Procedures) Amendment Act, 2013 (Act No. 37 of 2013).

-The taking of a buccal sample
+2 The taking of a DNA sample

-- 2 (1) The authorised person must supervise the taking of a buccal sample from a person who is required to submit such sample, and who requests to take the sample himself or herself. - (2) The person who consents that the buccal sample may be taken, must, in the presence of a witness, before the buccal sample is taken, confirm his or her consent in writing by signing the form, which is included in the DNA reference (buccal) collection kit. - (3) The DNA reference (buccal) collection kit must be used to collect the buccal sample. - (4) In the absence of a buccal sample or upon a specific request of a person from whom the sample is required, a control blood sample may be taken by a registered medical practitioner or registered nurse. - (5) Personnel protective clothing must be worn when a buccal sample is collected from any person.
-The personnel protective clothing provided in the DNA reference (buccal) collection kit must be disposed of by placing these items in the original packaging (pouch) of the kit, which in turn must be attached to the evidence sealing bag containing the DNA reference sample. - (6) A victim of a sexual offence must be taken to a registered medical practitioner or registered nurse for the medico-legal examination. - (7) The appropriate evidence collection kit for examining a victim of a sexual offence must be handed to the registered medical practitioner in order to collect the forensic evidence.
-The investigating officer must ensure that the evidence collection kits are submitted for forensic DNA analysis within 30 days after the examination. - (8) Only a registered medical practitioner or registered nurse may take intimate samples from any person. - (9) The authorised person must take the buccal sample immediately after the fingerprints of the person are taken.
+- (1) The authorised person must supervise the taking of a buccal sample from a person who is required to submit such sample, and who requests to take the sample himself or herself. - (2) The DNA reference (buccal) collection kit must be used to collect the buccal sample.

+- (3) In the absence of a buccal sample or upon a specific request of a person from whom the sample is required, a control blood sample may be taken by a registered medical practitioner or registered nurse. - (4) The personnel protective clothing provided in the DNA reference (buccal) collection kit must be worn by the authorised person when a buccal sample is collected from any person.
+The personnel protective clothing provided in the DNA reference (buccal) collection kit must be disposed of by placing these items in the original packaging (pouch) of the kit, which in turn must be attached to the evidence sealing bag containing the DNA reference sample. - (5) A victim of a sexual offence must be taken to a registered medical practitioner or registered nurse for the medico-legal examination. - (6) The appropriate evidence collection kit for examining a victim of a sexual offence must be handed to the registered medical practitioner in order to collect the forensic evidence.
+The investigating officer must ensure that the evidence collection kits are submitted to the Forensic Science Laboratory for forensic DNA analysis as soon as possible, but in any event within 30 days after the examination. - (7) Only a registered medical practitioner or registered nurse may take intimate samples from any person. - (8) The authorised person must take the buccal sample immediately after the fingerprints of the person have been taken.